 In portal frames, the columns and rafters are subject to combined axial force and bending.
 Member verification involves the determination of the flexural buckling resistance, the lateral-torsional buckling resistance and the resistance under combined axial force and bending.
 Both in-plane and out-of-plane buckling must be considered.

 Members subject to axial compression and bending may be verified using expressions 6.61 and 6.62 according to BS EN 1993-1-1.
 If the interaction coefficients needed for expressions 6.61 and 6.62 are selected from Annex B of BS EN 1993-1-1, the expressions may be considered to address in-plane and out-of-plane buckling respectively.
 Software tools are available to assist in these calculations.

 However, for portal frames, as far as in-plane member verification is concerned, cross section checks are all that are required as second-order effects, and all imperfections, are allowed for in the global analysis.
 This conclusion is discussed in more detail in SCI P400.

-Out-of-plane stability checks differ for portions of members at and adjacent to plastic hinges, and portions of members which are elastic.
+Out-of-plane stability checks differ for segments of members at and adjacent to plastic hinges, and segments of members which are elastic.
 In all cases, checks are undertaken between restraints.
 An additional restraint must be provided within a certain distance of all plastic hinges, according to Annex BB of BS EN1993-1-1.
-Expression 6.62 should be used to verify elastic portions of members out-of-plane between restraints.
+Expression 6.62 should be used to verify segments of members for out-of-plane buckling between restraints.